 An Architect’s Blueprint

 We’ve all seen what an architect’s blueprint for a house looks like.
-It’s a highly detailed rendering of a home’s exterior shape and all the rooms, doors, windows and passageways inside.
+It’s a highly detailed rendering of a home’s exterior shape and all the rooms, doors, windows, and passageways inside.

-Created in the design stage, a blueprint shows the flow of space, the aesthetic and how everything will work together.
+Created in the design stage, a blueprint shows the flow of space, the aesthetic, and how everything will work together.

 If there are no changes, it then transitions to a precise guide for the construction crew to start building.

-If there are questions, alterations or a re-envisioning of any design aspect, the time to make those changes is when that house is still a blueprint, before anyone buys even one box of nails.
+If there are questions, alterations, or a re-envisioning of any design aspect, the time to make those changes is when that house is still a blueprint, before anyone buys even one box of nails.

 A blueprint is filled with symbols for doors, bathtubs, and windows that can look like what they represent.
 An architectural floor plan is very similar, often with the addition of words to describe what each room is.

 Why is a blueprint necessary?
-It shows the size and scale of a property, helps companies to estimate what the materials and labor will cost, and gives a sense of the timeline to complete the construction.
+It shows the size and scale of the property, helps companies to estimate what the materials and labor will cost, and gives a sense of the timeline to complete the construction.

 In the same way, by identifying every component in a schematic, a wireframe tells designers what resources will be needed and on what schedule.
-It’s a first step in building the website for your blossoming real estate empire.
+It’s the first step in building the website for your blossoming real estate empire.

 How Do Aliens Fit In?